Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 |     To Simple bot           |     983 (8.11 % of total)         |     920 (32.39% of total)        |     261 (14.87% of total)       |
 |     To Sophisticated bot    |     927   (7.64% of total)        |     702   (24.72% of total)      |     311   (17.72% of total)     |

-As seen in the table above, simple bots tend to retweet other bots at extremely high rates compared to human users, indicating that they are likely aware of other bots in the discussion network their role is partly based on amplifying bot posted content.
+As seen in the table above, simple bots tend to retweet other bots at extremely high rates compared to human users, indicating that they are likely aware of other bots in the discussion network and their role is partly based on amplifying bot posted content.

 <h4>Hypothesis 1-1 was confirmed because bots had rates (user to tweet) of out-going communications, which were higher than that of humans'</h4>
 <h4>Hypothesis 1-2 was confirmed because both classes of bots (especially highlighted by simple bots) retweet other bots much more frequently than humans retweet bots</h4>